Probesys/bileto/docs/developers/search-engine.md

 # Search engine

-The search engine is made of several parts:
+The search engine is built upon a generic Query parser.

-- the Query Parser;
-- the Ticket Query Builder;
-- the Ticket Searcher;
-- and the Ticket Filter.
+At the moment, the search engine is only able to search for tickets.

+Two forms are provided to search tickets:

+- The Advanced Search Form: it allows to manipulate the query textually, for the advanced users.
+- The Quick Search Form: it provides a more intuitive experience to search tickets.

-**The code of the search engine is placed under [the `src/SearchEngine/` folder](/src/SearchEngine).**
+**Most of the code of the search engine is placed under [the `src/SearchEngine/` folder](/src/SearchEngine).**
+The forms are placed under [`src/Form/Ticket`](/src/Form/Ticket).

 ## The Query Parser